ooni/probe-cli/docs/design/dd-003-step-by-step.md

 With a "single-use" dialer, we  provide an HTTPTransport with a fake dialer that provides a previously-established connection to the transport itself.
-The following snippet shows code from my first naive attempt at writing code using this tactic, where originally identified pain points have been emphasized:
+The following snippet shows code from my first naive attempt at writing code using this approach.
+The pain points we had originally identified have been emphasized:

 ```Go
 dialer := netxlite.NewDialerWithoutResolver()